Survivor: Fiji: Gameplay

 This season introduced the "Haves vs. Have Nots" twist, regarded as one of the worst twists in Survivor history.
 At the start of the season, the 19 castaways lived on a single beach and built a furnished camp, including shelters built from pre-cut wood, a kitchen area with dishware, a shower, a toilet, furniture, and the means to maintain fire, with supplies provided by the production.
 When the castaways were divided into two tribes, the winning tribe, Moto, won the furnished camp while the losing tribe, Ravu, had to build a new camp from scratch, and given merely a pot and a machete to survive.
 During the broadcast of the season, host Jeff Probst admitted that this concept did not play out quite as the producers hoped, as it led to the "haves" tribe predictably dominating in the challenges over the "have-nots" week after week.
 Exile Island returned once again for Fiji, with new twists.
 Unlike previous seasons, there were two hidden immunity idols, with one hidden at each camp.
 The idol now had to be played before Jeff read the results of the voting, rather than after.
 Once a hidden immunity idol was used, it was rehidden rather than discarded.
 The idols were playable through the final five.

 Contestants

 The two tribes were Moto and Ravu, meaning "spear" and "to kill" in Fijian respectively, while the merged tribe Bula Bula means "welcome" or "hello" in Fijian.
-Notable contestants on this season including Miss Venezuela 1988 contestant Rita Verreos.

 Future appearances

-Yau-Man Chan later appeared in Survivor: Micronesia.
+Yau-Man Chan later competed in Survivor: Micronesia.

 Outside of Survivor, Earl Cole appeared on an episode of the thirteenth season of Shark Tank.
-He was also a contestant on the 2022 USA Network reality competition series Snake in the Grass.
+Cole was also a contestant on the 2022 USA Network reality competition series Snake in the Grass.